scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

    \sigma_{i}=K\cdot MAD

-To compute the mahalanobis distance is necessary to estimate the covariance matrix.
+To compute the Mahalanobis distance is necessary to estimate the covariance matrix.
 MAD is expanded to calculate its terms:

 .. math::